w3c/wai-inclusion/index.md

 ---
 layout: default
 title: Accessibility, Usability, and Inclusion
-subtitle: A Web for Everyone
+subtitle: Related Aspects of a Web for Everyone
 status: editors-draft
 ---